Kubernetes

 Kubernetes ReplicaSet managing pods, replacing a failed pod to maintain desired replicas.

-You can remove Pods from a ReplicaSet if you want them to keep running, but not as part of the ReplicaSet.
-To do this, you edit the Pod's label.
+Whether a pod belongs to the ReplicaSet depends on its labels matching the selector, so you can remove Pods from a ReplicaSet if you want them to keep running, but not as part of the ReplicaSet, by editing the Pod’s label.

 To change a Pod's label, open its configuration using a command like: